Phyle Campaign

-The Phyle Campaign was the civil war that resulted from the Spartan imposition of a narrow oligarchy on Athens (see Thirty Tyrants) and resulted in the restoration of Athenian democracy.
+The Phyle Campaign (404–403 BC) was an Athenian civil war that resulted in the overthrow of a Spartan imposed oligarchy on Athens (see Thirty Tyrants) and the restoration of Athenian democracy.

 Prelude

 The Thirty were short of funds and this led them to persecute wealthy Athenians of whatever political views.
 Many fled to Boeotia and Corinth who offered asylum in defiance of Sparta.

 The campaign

 The Thirty Tyrants had left Athens' border forts ungarrisoned, both out of deference to Sparta and because of their cash shortage.
 This allowed a group of Athenian exiles to seize the fort of Phyle in 404/403 BCE.
 The leader of the exiles, initially only some 70 strong, was Thrasybulus, who had a reputation as a moderate democrat, and thus was ideal to unite all democratic opponents of the Thirty.
 A force of Athenian cavalry and Spartans was sent against Phyle, but was defeated in two surprise attacks by Thrasybulus at the Battle of Phyle.
 Thrasybulus then marched on Piraeus and defeated the force the Thirty sent against him at the Battle of Munychia.